Brenndoerfer/datascience.terminology.me/_items/dimensionality-reduction.md

 abrv: ""
 ---

-Dimensionality reduction aims to transform data from a high-dimensional space (many varriables) into a low-dimensional space (fewer variables) which still capture the essence of the data.
+Dimensionality reduction aims to transform data from a high-dimensional space (many varriables) into a low-dimensional space (fewer variables) which still captures the essence of the data.

 ### Applications of dimensionality reduction